taeyoungP/Book_Search_Engine/README.md

-# 21 MERN: Book Search Engine
+# Book Search Engine (MERN)

-## Your Task
+## Task

-Your assignment this week is emblematic of the fact that most modern websites are driven by two things: data and user demands.
-This shouldn't come as a surprise, as the ability to personalize user data is the cornerstone of real-world web development today.
-And as user demands evolve, applications need to be more performant.

-This week, you’ll take starter code with a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.
+The task for this project is to refactor fully functioning Google Books API search engine built with a RESTful API to be a GraphQL API built with Apollo Server.
 The app was built using the MERN stack with a React front end, MongoDB database, and Node.js/Express.js server and API.
-It's already set up to allow users to save book searches to the back end.
+It is an app set up to allow users to save book searches to the back end.

-1. Set up an Apollo Server to use GraphQL queries and mutations to fetch and modify data, replacing the existing RESTful API.

-2. Modify the existing authentication middleware so that it works in the context of a GraphQL API.

-3. Create an Apollo Provider so that requests can communicate with an Apollo Server.

-4. Deploy your application to Heroku with a MongoDB database using MongoDB Atlas.
-Use the [Deploy with Heroku and MongoDB Atlas](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) walkthrough for instructions.

 ## User Story